giobart/LocalDeployer/README.md

 SET_AS_STARTUP_APPLICATION=True
 ON_DEPLOY_REBOOT=True
 ```
-Note that the mandatory part in the deployment descriptor are just the PROJECT_NAME & STARTUP_COMMAND
+Note that the mandatory part in the deployment descriptor is just the PROJECT_NAME

 Now on your development machine, place yourself in the root folder of the project and type: